bill8575/health-chain/README.md

 - Go to Chrome and fire up http://localhost:3000/
 - Make sure MetaMask is set to the local development server
 - Follow the included video to run the UI
+(You should be running the UI as accounts[0] as accounts[1] through accounts[3] have already been added by the contract's constructor)
 - Finally, to complete the rest of the tests
 (Only the enrolDoctor, getDoctors, getTotalDoctors solidity functions are included in this UI test, more functionalities are tested by the healthchainTest script in the test/ folder.)
 - review the test script, health-chain/test/healthchainTest.js